react-epfl/chachachat/protocol.md

 ### Logging in

-The client provides his username and password:
+The client provides his username and password and the time he last checked for/received messages:

     // have a look at passport.js